Summary of Services

 How to Comment on a VoiceThread in Your Online Course (pdf)

-How to Create a VoiceThread (pdf)
+How to Create a VoiceThread for Individual Presentations (pdf)

-How to Change Your VoiceThread Account Profile Image (video)
+How to Change Your VoiceThread Account Profile Image

 If you are still having problems with VoiceThread, click the Help button on the VoiceThread homepage (as pictured below):

 A Wiki is a web document which allows people to add, modify, or delete its content via a web browser.
 Wikis often include images or other multimedia and can also include external links to other websites or files.
 Because a Wiki has multiple authors, there is less chance of incorrect information remaining in the document (multiple proof-readers).
 Wikis are often used at UMSL for group projects within a course where a group of students is assigned to create a wiki explaining a concept or idea.
+Google Docs is one of the ways students can create a Wiki.

 Windows Media Plug-in